Sprinkler System Basics for Portlanders

 In Phoenix sprinklers are a necessity and so Joe had designed, installed, maintained, and repaired many of them.
 Here in Portland an irrigation system is a luxury.
-As a result, many Portland landscaping companies may only install one or two a year- and are really not that good at it.
+As a result, many Portland landscaping companies may only install only a handful a year- and are really not that good at it.

 Yes, Portland is full of bad sprinkler systems.
-Inefficient, leaky, even illegal irrigation systems.
+They are inefficient, leaky, maybe even (gasp) galvanized.
 Don't let your new sprinklers be installed like that.
 Here is what you need to know about irrigation systems and irrigation installers.

 Irrigation Automatic Timers

 The timer for your sprinkler system will allow you to control what sprinklers come on and when they water.
 This is the element of your system that you will use most often- make sure you get a good one!